 The pudendal nerve (S2-S4) is a mixed nerve mainly in charge of the sensory and motor supply of the perineum and external genitalia in both sexes.
-The nerve arises in the pelvic cavity from the sacral plexus, more specifically from the ventral rami of spinal nerves S2, S3 and S4.
+The nerve arises in the pelvic cavity from the sacral plexus, more specifically from the anterior rami of spinal nerves S2, S3 and S4.
 It leaves the pelvic cavity through the greater sciatic foramen, hooks around the ischial spine enters the perineum through the lesser sciatic foramen.

 The main function of the pudendal nerve is to provide sensory supply to the external genitalia in both sexes and the skin around the anus, anal canal and perineum.
 It also provides motor supply for various pelvic muscles, the external urethral sphincter and the external anal sphincter.

 This article will discuss the anatomy and function of the pudendal nerve.